dmitrysamodurov/Aspose.Email-Documentation/java/developer-guide/working-with-outlook-items/working-with-recurrences/_index.md

 records.setOccurrenceCount(5);
 records.setWeekStartDay(DayOfWeek.Monday);
 ~~~

 ### **Monthly Recurrences: EndAfterDate Recurrance Type**

 "End By" option in the Mapi Task is achieved by setting the *OccurrenceCount* property calculated by the **getOccurrenceCount()** function.
-This function takes start date , end date and RRULE string.
-The following code snippet shows you how to creates a recurrence on 15th of each month between start and end by date.
+This function takes start date, end date and RRULE string.
+The following code snippet shows you how to create a recurrence on the 15th of each month between start and end by date.

 ~~~Java
 // For complete examples and data files, please go to https://github.com/aspose-email/Aspose.Email-for-Java